 How can Attwood Marshall Lawyers help?

 Hopefully you have picked up some useful tips from this article to assist in finding a Will.
 Sometimes speaking to lawyers who are experienced in this area of law can help you in your search.

-Please note Attwood Marshall offer free storage of important legal documents in our secure safe custody strong room as part of our service to our clients.
+Please note Attwood Marshall Lawyers offer free storage of important legal documents in our secure safe custody strong room as part of our service to our clients.
 Our clients’ families know exactly where to look for important legal documents when you get sick, lose capacity or die.

-You are welcome to contact our office with any enquiries concerning lost Wills & Estates.
-Please contact our Wills and Estates Department Manager, Donna Tolley on direct line 07 5506 8241, email email@example.com or free call 1800 621 071 to book your free 30 minute appointment with one of our dedicated Estate lawyers.
+You are welcome to contact our office any time with enquiries concerning lost Wills & Estates.
+Please contact our Wills and Estates Department Manager, Donna Tolley on direct line 07 5506 8241, email firstname.lastname@example.org or free call 1800 621 071 to book your free 30 minute appointment with one of our dedicated Estate lawyers.

 We have a dedicated Wills and Estates team that practice exclusively in this complicated area.